 The Research Council should undertake other activities it considers appropriate to foster and promote the research and creative functions of the faculty and students of The University of Oklahoma.

 The Research Council (Norman) shall consist of 15 faculty members of which the Faculty Senate appoints 10 and the President appoints five.
 The term of the appointment is for three years with 1/3 of the membership retiring each year.
-The Vice President for Research and Partnerships holds an Ex-officio, non-voting position as does the Director of the Office of Research Services.
-Staff services are provided by the Vice President for Research and Partnerships.
+The Vice President for Research and Partnerships holds an Ex-officio, non-voting position, as do the Vice President for Access and Opportunity and an Associate Vice President for Research and Partnerships.
+Staff services are provided by the Office of the Vice President for Research and Partnerships.

-Individuals recommended for Council membership should be tenured and currently active in either research, scholarship, or creative activities.
+Individuals recommended for Council membership are tenured and currently active in research and creative activities.
 Any unit that has its own tenure line is eligible to nominate someone whose discipline matches the call for a disciplinary area listed as having vacancies.
-If a member of the Council is nominated for a research professorship considered by the Research Council, the member must either have his/her name withdrawn from the nomination or resign from the Council for the remainder of his/her term.
-The representation will be reviewed by the Council every three years.
+If a member of the Council is nominated for a research professorship considered by the Research Council, the member must either have their name withdrawn from the nomination or resign from the Council for the remainder of their term.

 Appointments to the Council should provide a balanced representation across the university by including members in each of the following six areas: